Suprita-Raha/Disease_Data/README.md

 Disease-Symptom Relationships: The analysis reveals the relationships between diseases and their associated symptoms.
 It identifies diseases with similar symptom profiles and those that are distinct.

-Cluster Analysis: Clustering results show which diseases naturally group together based on symptom similarity.
-This can provide insights into disease categorization and potential treatment strategies.